caseykneale/ChemometricsTools.jl/README.md

 Center-Scaling: None of the methods in this package will center and scale for you unless it is implicit in the algorithm selected.
 For example: This package won't waste your time by centering and scaling large chunks of data every-time you do a PLS regression, do it up front, you know you need to, and it is more efficient.

 Dependencies: Only base libraries (LinearAlgebra, StatsBase, Statistics, Plots) etc will be required.
-Right now one method called DSP, I'm planning on changing that.
+Right now one method (Savitsky-Golar) calls DigitalSignalProcessing, I'm planning on changing that.
 This is for longevity, and fast precompilation time of scripts.
-As wonderful as it is that other packages exist to do some of the internal operations this one needs, a breaking change made by an external author working on a seperate package would break this.
-I want this to be long-term reliable.
+As wonderful as it is that other packages exist to do some of the internal operations this one needs, a breaking change made by an external author working on a separate package would break the code.
+I want this to be long-term reliable even if I go MIA for a week or two.

 ### Package Status => Early View
 This thing is brand new (~3 weeks old).
 Many of the tools available can be used, and most of those are implemented correctly.
 Betchya anything there are bugs in the repo!
 So use at your own risk for now.
 In a week or two this should be functional and trustworthy, and at that point collaborators will be sought.
 I'm releasing an early preview for constructive criticism and awareness.